-- 1. What is the current waste diversion rate of your site and/or company?
-Note that some hazardous wastes may not be included in zero-waste to landfill verifications due to regulations requiring certain disposal.
+- 1. Considering all waste generated, what is the current waste diversion rate of your site and/or company? - 2.
+Certain hazardous waste may be excluded from diversion calculations when landfill or incineration is a regulatory requirement.
 With hazardous waste removed, how close is the site and/or company to being zero waste to landfill?
-Note that zero waste to landfill is typically awarded if a site/company achieves over a 98% diversion rate. - 2.
-Through the exercises in the previous homework assignments, are there any waste streams that were identified as being minimizable or divertible?
-Please note the estimated minimizable or divertible weight of each. - 3.
-Based on the materials or streams identified in Question 2, how much would the waste diversion rate increase should potential improvements be implemented? - 4.
-Based on the response to Questions 1 and 3, if the site and/or company is not achieving zero waste to landfill, what are the necessary steps to move towards this goal?
+Note that zero waste to landfill is typically awarded if a site and/or company achieves over a 98% diversion rate. - 3.
+Through the exercises in the previous homework assignments, what waste streams did you identify as minimizable or divertible?
+Please note the estimated weight of each and specify the new end-of-life disposition (e.g., minimized, recycled, donated, etc.). - 4.
+If the opportunities listed in Question 3 were implemented, how would the waste diversion rate change? - 5.
+Based on the responses to Questions 3 and 4, if the site and/or company has not achieved zero waste to landfill, what are the necessary steps to move towards this goal?